gong-hao/V.A.R/articles/003-component/3-props.md

 <app-hero-props [heroName]="name"></app-hero-props>
 ```

-set an alias if you want to use `kebab-case`
+set an alias if you want to use `kebab-case` or another name
 ```ts
 export class HeroPropsComponent {
   @Input('hero-name') heroName: number